Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

 “Why can’t we trek up to Kheerganga, mom?”
-Mini-me asked with an inquisitive look while I and hubby were discussing places to explore in and around Kasol, a beautiful hill station in Himachal Pradesh.
+Mini-me asked with an inquisitive look while hubby and I discussed places to explore in and around Kasol, a beautiful hill station in Himachal Pradesh.

 You once told me that life’s all about taking risks and quoted Roland, “If at some point you don’t ask yourself, ‘What have I gotten myself into?’ then you’re not doing it right.”

-We trekked up to Kheerganga and trekked down to Barshaini on the same day, so technically, we walked more than 25 km in a single day on muddy and narrow paths, precarious slopes and steep hills :) We are proud parents!
+We trekked up to Kheerganga and trekked down to Barshaini on the same day, so technically, we walked more than 25 km in a single day on muddy and narrow paths, precarious slopes, and steep hills :) We are proud parents!

 All the pain and exhaustion of the journey dissolved in one of its kind views as we reached Kheerganga.
 Colossal mountains, lush green meadows, waterfall as if pouring out of the sky, Shiva temple at the top of the hill, Natural hot water spring surrounded by snow-covered peaks; it was heavenly.